 As a corollary we consider a coarse-granularity efficient PRAM algorithm with polynomial regularity and bounded degree.
-For the corresponding DFG, this implies that for an input x of size large enough:
+For the corresponding DFG, this implies that for an input x of large enough size:

-• polynomial speed-up: hW_c and pT (note that p is fixed): are neglected compared to W_a ;

-- polynomial granularity: $hC_d \leq W_c$ and thus hC_d (note that h is bounded and $C_d \leq W_c$) are also neglected; - polynomial granularity: $4N_aN_d\sigma$ (note that σ and N_d are bounded) is also neglected.
+- polynomial speed-up: pT (note that p is fixed) is neglected compared to W_a ; - polynomial granularity: since p and h are assumed constant, taking a sufficient large size instance leads to neglect phC_d and hW_c compared to W_a ; - polynomial regularity: $4N_aN_d\sigma$ (note that σ and N_d are bounded) is also neglected..